 Compared with refractory metals, temperature coefficients of rare earths are small (less than -0.1 mNm-1K-1).
 The literature values for Nd and La agree with our data.
-However, our data for Pr and Tb were respectively around 50% smaller and 70% higher than that of literature values.
-Kasama et al.38) proposed an empirical equation based on a physical model.
-Based on this model, surface tension and its temperature dependence can be expressed as where N_A was Avogadro's number, M was the atomic number, Λ was the temperature dependence of density ($-d\rho/dT$), C was a constant derived from Lindemann's theory of melting (ranged from 2.8 x 1012 to 3.1 x 1012), δ was the ratio between the characteristic vibration frequency in the liquid phase and the solid phase (estimated to be around 0.5), and a was a
+However, our data for Pr and Tb were respectively around 50% smaller and 70% higher than those of the literature.
+Kasama et al.39) proposed an empirical equation based on a physical model.
+Based on this model, the surface tension and its temperature dependence can be expressed as: